Plastic Mermaids - Suddenly Everyone Explodes

 "Plastic Mermaids run wild with a dozen ideas at once and strike gold every time" - The Sunday Times

-Limited edition orange or white, gatefold Vinyl whilst stocks last - only available through our website and Bandcamp
+Limited edition white gatefold Vinyl whilst stocks last - only available through our website and Bandcamp

 A1.
 GLOW [1.34]